Understanding Capital Allowances

 The new measure, known as full expensing, applies from 1 April 2023 until 31 March 2026.

-This measure effectively replaces the 130% super-deduction which ended on 31 March 2023.
+This measure effectively replaces the 130% super-deduction, which ended on 31 March 2023.

 Writing Down Allowances

-For plant and machinery expenditure that does not qualify for the AIA or First-Year Allowances a standard 18% Writing Down Allowance (WDA) is available.
+For plant and machinery expenditure which does not qualify for the AIA or First-Year Allowances a standard 18% Writing Down Allowance (WDA) is available.
 This is based on the cost of the items in the year they are acquired.
 There is a lower 6% rate for certain long-life assets and integral features.

 Cars